amusecode/amusecode.org/index.md

 ### Getting Started

-The easiest way to use AMUSE is to install it with pip.
+The easiest way to use AMUSE is to install it with pip - see [installation](/installation)
 1. Install Python and other prerequisites, such as a compiler and MPI.
 2. Create a virtual environment.
 3. Install AMUSE via pip.